What's mental health?

 - learn and explore the world

-- feel, express and manage a range of positive and negative emotions
+- feel, express and manage positive and negative emotions

 - form and maintain good relationships with others

-- cope with, and manage change and uncertainty
+- cope with, and manage, change, setbacks and uncertainty

 - develop and thrive.